-- Hampton Woods Lane
+- > Hampton Woods Lane

 - Summerwood Lane

 - Bridgewater Lane

-48-Hour Notice Oak Hammock Construction Gate
+o 48-Hour Notice Oak Hammock Construction Gate

-48-Hour Notice to Keystone Property Management (772-569-7280) must be given to arrange for the gate to be unlocked for 18-wheel vehicles and other large construction vehicles, moving trucks, and other similar vehicles determined by the rule of common sense.
+48-Hour Notice to Elliott Merrill Community Management (772-569-7280) must be given to arrange for the gate to be unlocked for 18-wheel vehicles and other large construction vehicles, moving trucks, and other similar vehicles determined by the rule of common sense.

-Damages to entrance gates, signs or landscaping caused by a delivery vehicle must be reported to Keystone Property Management.
-Keystone will assess the damage, determine the cost of repairs and make arrangements for all repairs.
+Damages to entrance gates, signs or landscaping caused by a delivery vehicle must be reported to Elliott Merrill Community Management.
+The Property Manager will assess the damage, determine the cost of repairs and make arrangements for all repairs.
 The delivery company, contractor, or property owner will be charged for repairing damaged property.